NMRLipids/Databank/Scripts/BuildDatabank/docs/source/READMEcontent.md

 # User input and content of README.yaml files

 Each simulation in the NMRlipids databank is assigned with a README.yaml file which contains all the essential information of the simulation.
-These files are stored in the [NMRlipids GitHub repository](https://github.com/NMRLipids/Databank/tree/main/Data/Simulations).
+These files are created from the manually contributed info.yaml files as described in [Adding simulations into the NMRlipids databank](addData).
+The README.yaml files are stored in the [NMRlipids GitHub repository](https://github.com/NMRLipids/Databank/tree/main/Data/Simulations).

-README.yaml files contain manually entered and automatically exctracted information.
+README.yaml files contain information that is manually entered into info.yaml files and automatically exctracted information by the ``AddData.py`` program.
 Table below lists the manually entered compulsory and optional parameters, as well as automatically extracted information from simulation files.

 key | description | type
 ----|--------|------